frmfm/FRAMED-2.0-Guide/README.md

 ### ■ Artwork Submission

-• Please submit all files listed below in one folder .zip file (in the root, no subfolders except for other related project files):
+• Please submit all files listed below in one folder .zip file (in the root, no subfolders except for other related project files).
+[Watch this video.](https://www.youtube.com/watch?v=4DVss7Qa2Dg&feature=youtu.be):

 - Projector file (main.exe) for Windows startup